Slide Journal of Current Oncology and Medical Sciences (JCOMS)

 Aims and scope

-JCOMS is a part of Zabansaraye Parsian Novin Mehr Institute (Ministry of Culture and Islamic Guidance) and supported strongly by this institute.
+JCOMS is a part of Zabansaraye Parsian Novin Mehr Institute (Ministry of Culture and Islamic Guidance) and is supported strongly by this institute.

-Main Manuscript file:
+Main manuscript file:

 • Title page